BruceZu/orchestration_comparison/cloudify/README.md

 ## Limitations

 * built only for Ubuntu, relies on apt-get
-* the autoscaling policies is not working
+* the autoscaling policy is not working